drawbuildplay/blog/content/blog/free-over-the-air-tv.md

 +++
 categories = ["smart-home"]
 date = "2018-12-19"
 description = "Watch TV for free without cable with an Apple TV, HDHomeRun, and over the air broadcasts.
-Why are you still paying cable?
-We stopped paying them back in 2015 by combining free over the air TV with Netflix.
-Learn how we did it." social_media_images = ["/uploads/watch_live_tv.png"] social_media_text = "Watch TV for free without cable with an Apple TV, HDHomeRun, and over the air broadcasts.
-Why are you still paying cable?
-Learn how we did it.  #appletv #freetv #cutthecord #nomorecable #watchtvforfree #getridofcomcast #getridofcable" title = "Watch TV for Free without cable"
+Stop spending hundreds of $$$ on cable.
+We stopped paying them back in 2015 by combining free over the air live TV with Netflix.
+Learn how you can do this too." social_media_images = ["/uploads/watchfreetv.png", "/uploads/watch_live_tv.png"] social_media_text = "Watch TV for free with an Apple TV, HDHomeRun, and over the air broadcasts.
+STOP paying hundreds for cable!
+Learn how to do this easily.  #appletv #freetv #cutthecord #nomorecable #watchtvforfree #getridofcomcast #getridofcable" title = "Watch TV for Free without cable"
 [images]
 is_pin_friendly = false